carbon-design-system/carbon-website-archive/src/content/updates/migrating-to-carbon-x/migrating-to-carbon-x.md

 ## Icons

-The iconography in Carbon X has been completely redesigned to align with the new IBM Design Language.

-Coming soon: Carbon X icon migration guide for developers
+The iconography in Carbon X has been completely redesigned to align with the new IBM Design Language, with hundreds of new icons added to the system.
+Icons in the system have been redesigned for greater accessibility.
+The repository is also moving to @carbon/icons, where more detailed migration instructions for developers is coming soon.
+The original carbon-icons repo will be deprecated.

+## Themes

+Carbon now supports four all-new themes, which will be stored in a new repo: @carbon/themes.
+The former carbon-themes repo will be deprecated.

 ## UI shell

-The basic UI shell has been completely redesigned for Carbon X. Full documentation on the new shell is available on the Carbon website.
+The basic UI shell has been completely redesigned for Carbon X, though it is still considered experimental.
+Full documentation on the new UI shell is available on the Carbon website.

 Coming soon: Carbon X UI shell migration guide for developers

+## Grid and layout

+The page grid has been completely redesigned for v10, to align with the IBM Design Language.
+The grid is now 16 columns, which is prioritized over the 12-column grid from v9.
+See the [Layout page](/guidelines/layout) for more details.

 ## Migration tooling

 When Carbon X reaches its Production release, specific developer tooling (custom scripts) will be available to help automate the transition.
 Stay tuned for updates!

+_Last updated: 16 January 2019_